untold02/Underspecification-Analysis/README.md

 * **Understanding Complex Models**: Due to its complexity, DenseNet121 can capture more intricate patterns in the data, making it ideal for analyzing whether complex models are more prone to underspecification.
 By comparing DenseNet121's behavior with that of simpler models, we can assess whether complexity leads to more robust or more divergent model interpretations.

-Appropriateness for Analyzing Underspecification:
-The diversity in architecture and complexity among these three models makes them well-suited for underspecification analysis.
-By comparing how each model interprets the same input, we can identify cases where different models, despite producing similar outputs, rely on different parts of the input data.
-This divergence in model interpretation is a key indicator of underspecification, where the model's learned features may not fully align with the true underlying patterns in the data.

-Overall, the chosen models provide a comprehensive framework for exploring underspecification, offering insights into how different levels of model complexity and architectural design influence the learning process and the resulting predictions.